-TENNESSEE TELEPHONE COMPANY RESPECTFULLY SUBMITS THAT IT QUALIFIES FOR THE NEEDED FOR §54.314 CERTIFICATION
+CONCORD TELEPHONE EXCHANGE, INC. D/B/A TDS TELECOM RESPECTFULLY SUBMITS THAT IT QUALIFIES FOR THE NEEDED FOR §54.314 CERTIFICATION

-The Independent respectfully submits that, given the number and nature of the checks and balances already in place, the TRA may lawfully and appropriately rely upon this self-certification by the Independent.
-The requirements, procedures, and processes to which the Independent adheres, as set forth above, provide the necessary and sufficient basis for the TRA to provide its certification to USAC and the FCC, and to thereby ensure that the Independent and its customers will not be deprived of the USF funding to which the Independent and its customers are entitled pursuant to all applicable rules and regulations.
-Essentially, under the existing rules and processes discussed above, the federal support funds received by the Independent and other incumbent rural telephone companies are, in fact, an integral part of the rural ILEC's recovery of expenditures incurred in the provision, maintenance and upgrading of its provision of universal service
+The Company respectfully submits that, given the number and nature of the checks and balances already in place, the TRA may lawfully and appropriately rely upon this self-certification by the Company.
+The requirements, procedures, and processes to which the Company adheres, as set forth above, provide the necessary and sufficient basis for the TRA to provide its certification to USAC and the FCC, and to thereby ensure that the Company and its customers will not be deprived of the USF funding to which the Company and its customers are entitled pursuant to all applicable rules and regulations.
+Essentially, under the existing rules and processes discussed above, the federal USF disbursements received by the Company and other incumbent rural telephone companies are, in fact, an integral part of the rural ILEC's recovery of expenditures incurred in the provision, maintenance and upgrading of its provision of universal service.

-In many respects, the newly required certification process is very similar to the self-certifications that were involved in the designation of the rural ILECs as eligible telecommunications carriers ("ETCs") in the initial instance.
-The TRA, consistent with the practices of other state utility authorities throughout the nation, utilized this process in the initial designation of ETCs, thereby fulfilling its right, as established by the Telecommunications Act of 1996, to designate a carrier as an ETC
+In many respects, the required certification process is very similar to the self-certifications that were involved in the designation of the rural ILECs as eligible telecommunications carriers ("ETCs") in the initial instance.
+The TRA, consistent with the practices of other state utility authorities throughout the nation, utilized this process in the initial designation of ETCs, thereby fulfilling its right, as established by the Telecommunications Act of 1996, to designate a carrier as an ETC.

 Accordingly, the grant of this request for certification is consistent with past practice and procedure.
-The very same procedure and process undertaken by the TRA that is valid for designation of the Independent to be eligible to receive funds is also rationally valid as the basis for the necessary certification that the Independent will use those funds, once received, for the purposes for which they are intended Again, for the Independent and other rural ILECs, there are processes and safety mechanisms in place that include audits of the information that is submitted to USAC and FCC to ensure that the basis for the calculation of the funds is appropriate
+The very same procedure and process undertaken by the TRA that is valid for designation of the Company to be eligible to receive funds is also rationally valid as the basis for the necessary certification that the Company will use those funds, once received, for the purposes for which they are intended.
+Again, for the Company and other rural ILECs, there are processes and safety mechanisms in place that include audits of the information that is submitted to USAC and FCC to ensure that the basis for the calculation of the funds is appropriate.

-The proposed grant of certification for the Independent, as requested herein, is also consistent with the certification mechanism the FCC has established for carriers that are not regulated by state commissions.
-In the FCC Order, the FCC set out a self-certification mechanism for those carriers (tribal entities and others that are not regulated by state commissions).
-See 16 FCC Rcd at 11318 (para 189).
-The Independent, as discussed above, represents to the TRA that it adheres to and complies with all required processes, and that its expenditures of USF funds will be consistent with the applicable rules and foster the provision of facilities and services for which the funding is intended.
-This representation and affirmation by the Independent to the TRA is consistent with that required by the FCC with respect to certification of a carrier not subject to the authority of the State.
+The proposed grant of certification for the Company, as requested herein, is also consistent with the certification mechanism the FCC has established for carriers that are not regulated by state commissions.
+The FCC in the FCC Order set out a self-certification mechanism for those carriers (tribal entities and others that are not regulated by state commissions).
+See 16 FCC Rcd at 11318 (para.189).
+The Company, as discussed above, represents to the TRA that it adheres to and complies with all required processes, and that its expenditures of USF funds will be consistent with the applicable rules and foster the provision of facilities and services for which the funding is intended.
+This representation and affirmation by the Company to the TRA is consistent with that required by the FCC with respect to certification of a carrier not subject to the authority of the State.